 By Jeannette Crenshaw, DNP, RN, IBCLC, NEA-BC, FAAN, LCCE, FACCE, and Linda J. Smith, MPH, IBCLC, LCCE, FACCE

-Since the beginning of time, women have needed and wanted their new babies close to them.
-Today we know that this yearning for closeness is a physiological need shared by both mother and baby.
-Studies have shown that newborns who are placed skin-to-skin on their mother’s chest right after birth will adjust more easily to life outside the womb, stay warmer, cry less and breastfeed sooner than newborns who are separated from their mothers.
+Since the beginning of time, parents have needed and wanted their new babies close to them.
+Today we know that this yearning for closeness is a physiological need shared by you and your baby.
+Studies have shown that newborns who are placed skin-to-skin on your chest right after birth will adjust more easily to life outside the womb, stay warmer, cry less and breastfeed sooner than if your baby is separated from you.

-The AAP and Lamaze recommend skin-to-skin care immediately following birth for at least an hour as soon as the mother is medically stable and awake.
+The AAP and Lamaze recommend skin-to-skin care immediately following birth for at least an hour as soon as you are medically stable and awake.
 It’s important that your baby stay as close to you as possible in the days following birth also.
-Rooming in with your baby on a separate sleeping surface, such as a bassinet or crib, allows you to learn your newborn’s needs, as well as how to best care for, sooth and comfort them.
-Rooming-in also offers the best start for breastfeeding.
+Rooming in with your baby on a separate sleeping surface, such as a bassinet or crib, allows you to learn your newborn’s needs as well as how to best care for, sooth and comfort them.
+Rooming in also offers the best start for breastfeeding.
 The nearer your baby is to you, the sooner you will make more milk and the more likely you are to breastfeed longer and exclusively.
-(Experts recommend exclusive breast‑feeding – no other foods or liquids – during the first 6 months of life.)
+(Experts recommend exclusive breastfeeding—no other foods or liquids—during the first 6 months of life.)

-It’s safety that should concern you most.
-Always put her on her back when you lay her down on a firm surface.
-This is the best known SIDS prevention tactic.
+It’s newborn sleep safety that should concern you most.
+Always put your baby on their back when you lay them down on a firm surface.
+This is the best-known SIDS prevention tactic.
 Keep the bedroom at a temperature you find comfortable when lightly clothed, and dress your baby for sleep the same way.
 Overheating can be dangerous.
-Her crib, bassinet or cradle should meet current safety standards and be free of soft bedding, crib bumpers, blankets and plush toys, which are suffocation hazards.
+Their crib, bassinet or cradle should meet current safety standards and be free of soft bedding, crib bumpers, blankets and plush toys, which are suffocation hazards.